thuannguyen88/portfolio-site/README.md

 - Each section has a vertical snap scroll for clear and quick transitions to sections

 ### Reflection
+- Really enjoyed working with React to build this portfolio
 - Planning is cheap and coding is expensive

 ### Future Vision